 Each offer is personalized for the account holder based on their processing history and has its own expiration date.
 The CSV file contains the minimum and the maximum grant amount each account holder is eligible for.
 The actual offer will fall within this specified range, but the exact amount may vary.

-Offer data is generated automatically each day at midnight Central European Time (CET).
-Account holders with an active grant may still receive new offers in this list.
-Consider filtering the list before scheduling marketing campaigns if necessary.
-If an account holder is not listed, no active offers are currently available for them.
+Offer data is generated daily at midnight Central European Time (CET).
+New offers can appear for account holders, even if they have an active grant.
+In some cases, this indicates that the account holder is eligible for a subsequent grant.
+Filter the list as needed before scheduling marketing campaigns.
+If an account holder does not appear, no active offers are available for them.

 This page explains how to download a list of financing offers through your Customer Area.